Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Apollo City Pro Rear Springs

-Another couple of factors that play a role in its improved shock-absorbing qualities are the deep-traveling swingarms.
-By allowing the wheels to move up and down with the undulations of the road, it remains responsive – even when riding over rough pot-holed streets.
+The front spring, meanwhile, maintains its responsive profile, while the deep-traveling swingarms allow both wheels to move up and down with the undulations of the road – even when riding over rough pot-holed streets.

 Apollo City Pro Cockpit

-As for stamina, the 48V 20Ah battery is a noticeable upgrade on the 13.5Ah unit seen on its predecessor.
-This larger size boosts the scooter’s maximum range to 40 miles – 15 miles longer than the 2022 model.
+As for stamina, the 48V 20Ah battery is a noticeable upgrade on the 18Ah unit seen on its predecessor.
+This larger size boosts its maximum range to 43 miles, or 27 miles when you factor in periods of fast acceleration, cruising at 20 mph, and multiple stops.

-It performs highly in the braking department, too.
-Its combination of dual drums and regenerative braking will bring you to a serene stop from 15 mph in just 2.1 meters.
+Braking is yet another area of reliability.
+Its combination of a regenerative system that occupies both motors and dual drums brought me to a responsive stop from 15 mph in 2.1 meters.
 This is top-tier performance that upstages many pricier models.

 Josh Using the Apollo City Pro Regen Brake

-If you want to adjust the strength of the regen brake then you can do so via the integrated mobile app.
-This also allows you to modify your accelerative strength, record rides, activate the digital lock, and view the health and status of your battery.
+What’s more, under my tests, the regen braking system alone delivered a stopping distance of 4.8 meters, beating the likes of the Horizon’s rear drum and regen brake combo.
+Better still, if you want to adjust the strength of the regen brake then you can do so via the integrated mobile app.
+This also allows you to modify your accelerative strength, set the top speed of each riding mode, get range estimates, record rides, view the health of your battery, switch between kick-to-start and zero-start modes, activate the digital lock, turn the lights on/off, and remotely lock the scooter.

 Adjusting Acceleration and Braking Strength of Apollo Pro in Mobile App

-Ultimately, then, with everything that the Apollo City has to offer, it’s easy to see why it’s a moreish ride that’ll have you beaming from ear to ear.
+It’s easy to see why the Apollo City Pro is such a popular scooter – it’s a moreish ride that’ll have you beaming from ear to ear.

 Apollo City Pro Lights